 If you’re enrolling in subsidised training, your training provider must offer you a concession if you:

 - hold a health care card

 - are a prison inmate, a detainee, on remand, held in a South Australian institution in connection with the commission of an offence, or a child in a South Australian detention centre older than 16 years.

-To claim a concession you must show the relevant concession card and state your Centrelink customer reference number and the expiry date on your card.
+To claim a concession and pay reduced course fees, show your relevant concession card and state your Centrelink customer reference number and the expiry date on your card.